 Part Function HDD Activity LED This LED will blink blue when the hard drive is being accessed.
 HDD Fault LED Green LED indicates power is on and hard drive status is good for this slot.
-If there is no hard drive, the LED is off.
-If the hard drive is failure, the LED is red.
+If hard drive is defective or failed, the LED is Red.
+LED is off when there is no hard drive.